dymmond/esmerald/docs/routing/routes.md

 Esmerald has a simple but highly effective routing system capable of handling from simple routes to the most complex ones.

-Using  an enterprise application as example, the routing system surely won't be something simple with 20 or 40 direct routes, maybe it will have 200 or 300 routes where those are split by responsabilities, components and packages and imported also inside complex design systems.
+Using  an enterprise application as example, the routing system surely will not be something simple with 20 or 40 direct routes, maybe it will have 200 or 300 routes where those are split by responsabilities, components and packages and imported also inside complex design systems.
 Esmerald handles with those cases without any kind of issues at all.